 That depends on the requirements of your school.
 To be on the safe side, don’t just ask one person—instead, ask for four people to write you a recommendation letter.
 Choose the ones that know you well—one that can bring your credentials justice.
 And don’t ask the wrong person.

 Physicians and surgeons have gone through the eye of the needle to arrive where they are now.
 One of the hurdles that they jumped over was getting into medical school.
 Among the equally-competent applicants, they have to think of ways to stand out from the crowd.
-Through the anecdotes of their previous professors and supervisors in a recommendation letter, their chances of getting admitted are increased.
+Through the anecdotes of their previous professors and supervisors in a professional recommendation letter, their chances of getting admitted are increased.